coding-boot-camp/friendly-parakeet/README.md

 # Password Generator Starter Code
+ Coding Bootcamp project where the user is looking to generate a random password based on certain criteria, such as uppercas, lowercase, special characters, numbers, etc. The task was to create a code that can generate the random password for this user

 ## URL